Q: How do I know a UC Online course will count toward my degree or other requirements?

 A: “Good academic standing” is a term used by campuses to define a student's academic status.
 For instance, a campus may require a "C+" average or above to qualify for enrollment in a course at another campus.
 Each campus defines “good academic standing” for its matriculated students.
 Check with your home campus Registrar’s Office for the requirements at your campus.

-Q: How will I know that I'm actually enrolled in a cross-campus online course?
+Q: How will I know that I'm actually enrolled in a UC Online course?

 A: After registering, you will receive an email indicating that you have provisionally registered for the course.
 Your home campus will then determine your eligibility, and you will receive another email confirming whether you are eligible to take the course.
 If your home campus denies your enrollment, you will be dropped from the course.